Implicit Under-Parameterization Inhibits Data-Efficient Deep Reinforcement Learning: Theoretical Analysis of Implicit Under-Parameterization

 \subsection{Analysis via Kernel Regression}

 We first study bootstrapping with neural networks through a mathematical abstraction that treats the Q-network as a kernel machine, following the neural tangent kernel (NTK) formalism~\citep{ntk}.
 Building on prior analysis of self-distillation~\citep{mobahi2020self}, we assume that each iteration of bootstrapping, the Q-function optimizes the squared TD error to target labels $\by_k$ with a kernel regularizer.
-Intuitively, this regularizer captures the inductive bias from gradient descent, resembling the regularization imposed by gradient descent under NTK~\citep{mobahi2020self}.
+This regularizer captures the inductive bias from gradient-based optimization of TD error and resembles the regularization imposed by gradient descent under NTK~\citep{mobahi2020self}.
 The error is computed on $(\bs_i, \ba_i) \in \mathcal{D}$ whereas the regularization imposed by a universal kernel $u$ with a coefficient of $c \geq 0$ is applied to the Q-values at \emph{all} state-action pairs as shown in Equation~\ref{eqn:self_dist_problem}.
+We consider a setting $c > 0$ for all rounds of bootstrapping, which corresponds to the solution obtained by performing gradient descent on TD error for a small number of iterations with early stopping in each round~\citep{suggala2018connecting} and thus, resembles how the updates in Algorithm~\ref{alg:fqi} are typically implemented in practice.